DominikDeffner/Age-structured-Social-Learning/README.md

 - ABM_Simulations contains code for stochastic individual-based simulations for both temporally and spatially variable environments.
 It's advisable to run this on a computer cluster.
 Produces output for Figs. 4, S2 and S3.

+- "Analysis.nb" is a Wolfram Mathematica notebook used to solve recursions in section 3.3. of the manuscript

 - Other files contain plotting code to reproduce all figures in the manuscript.
 In the beginning of each file, it says how to generate data for respective plots.